psenger/Best-Practices-For-Rest-API/README.md

 Best Practices for Building REST Apis
 ---

 Ive been building API for Service Oriented Applications for over a decade.
 Many API design opinions and guidelines I have found are more academic in nature and less real world.
 My goal with this article is to describe the best practices for a pragmatic API approach based on my experience.
-Ive found the following items to be the key to the success of the Human Aspect of my systems.
+Ive found the following items to be the key to the success of my systems The Human Aspect, Security and Permissions, Implementation.

 # The Human Aspect